Barking dogs and other animals

 In residential areas the priority is for residents to be able to sleep at night.
 In general therefore noisy works should be carried out during the day.

 If you are a builder or contractor please read our advice for construction and demolition sites, including advice on hours of operation and noise targets.
-To request a copy of our advice note for construction and demolition sites please phone 028 9037 3006.

 Road works may be given permission by the Roads Service to work at night to minimise disruption to traffic and pedestrians.
 However, we may also impose restrictions on the times road works can be carried out.
 Contractors are expected to make every effort to minimise the nuisance they may cause to local residents.